secretstartups/handbook/content/handbook/security/gl-csf/architecture.md

 [Mermaid](https://docs.gitlab.com/ee/user/markdown.html#mermaid) or
 [PlantUML](https://docs.gitlab.com/ee/user/markdown.html#plantuml).
 These are great for sequence or activity diagram, but don't work well for other views.
-[Diagrams](https://diagrams.net) is an opensource tool to create drag and drop diagrams, and is the recommended tool for this activity as of today.
+[Diagrams](https://diagrams.net) is an open source tool to create drag and drop diagrams, and is the recommended tool for this activity as of today.

 ## Views and Viewpoints